-Target All major applications to provide contributions towards improvements / provision of facilities where appropriate Progress towards Target In 2012/2013, of the seven major planning applications approved either at Development Control or through the appeals system, five (71%) provided contributions toward the improvements / provision of facilities in Rossendale.
+- , , · · · , Target All major applications to provide contributions towards improvements / provision of facilities where appropriate Progress towards Target In 2012/2013, of the seven major planning applications approved either at Development Control or through the appeals system, five (71%) provided contributions toward the improvements / provision of facilities in Rossendale.
 Of the five applications which provided contributions toward the improvements / provision of facilities in Rossendale, three applications provided contributions through Section 106 agreements and two applications provided contributions towards the provision of affordable housing.
-Details are included below: Planning Reference Site Development Contributions Required 2011/0457 Loveclough Working Mens Club, Loveclough Erection of 10 houses - Contributions towards play space/open space provision - Funding a traffic regulation order 2012/0231 Site of Former Acre Mill, Bacup Erection of 38 dwellings - 100% affordable housing 2012/0539 Facit Mill, Whitworth Erection of 39 dwellings - 100% affordable housing - Contribution towards traffic regulation orders 2011/0637 Land off Rockcliffe Road, Grafton Villas, Bacup Erection on 82 dwellings Contributions towards: - 25 affordable units -provision, enhancement and maintenance of public open space and play facilities - provision and enhancement of primary school facilities - provision and enhancement youth and community facilities and services - provision of pedestrian and cycleway links - payment towards bus shelters and bus services.
+Details are included below: Planning Reference Site Development Contributions Required 2011/0457 Loveclough Working Mens Club, Loveclough Erection of 10 houses - Contributions towards play space/open space provision - Funding a traffic regulation order 2012/0231 Site of Former Acre Mill, Bacup Erection of 38 dwellings - 100% affordable housing 2012/0539 Facit Mill, Whitworth Erection of 39 dwellings 100% affordable housing Contribution towards traffic regulation orders 2011/0637 Land off Rockcliffe Road, Grafton Villas, Bacup Erection on 82 dwellings Contributions towards: - 25 affordable units -provision, enhancement and maintenance of public open space and play facilities - provision and enhancement of primary school facilities - provision and enhancement youth and community facilities and services - provision of pedestrian and cycleway links - payment towards bus shelters and bus services.

 2012/0156 Ashley Court, Whitworth Erection of 16 dwellings - 100% affordable housing Trigger to Implement Contingencies 1.
-80% or less of majo or proposals providing contributions Trigger Met provision of facilities w vhere appropriate and elopers on major planr ning applications.
-In so ough working closely me cases a decision Contingencies Identify the problem assessment(s) Update evidence ba Renegotiate terms a Focus on target are ase and details o development via disc cussions and/or
+80% or less of majo or proposals providing contributions Trigger Met Yes, the Council is committed to maximising contributions towards improvements / provision of facilities where appropriate and meeting this target through working closely with partners and developers on major planning applications.
+In some cases a decision has been made not to pursue a Section 106 agreement based on the evidence provided by the developer Contingencies Identify the problem assessment(s) Update evidence ba Renegotiate terms Focus on target are and details o development via disc cussions and/or